nextgis/docs_ngweb/source/admin_interface.rst

    Signing in from Web GIS main page

-In the opened dialog press the green button that reads "Sign in with NextGIS ID".
+In the opened dialog press the blue button that reads **Sign in with NextGIS ID**.

 .. figure:: _static/ngweb_signin_nextgisid_en.png
    :name: ngweb_signin_nextgisid_pic